Japan, U.S. say made significant trade progress before summit

 Amari told reporters the long-running bilateral talks had made enough progress to be welcomed at a summit on April 28 between Prime Minister Shinzo Abe and President Barack Obama -- the goal he had declared for the ministerial talks.

 "The negotiations are at the final stage," Amari said.
-"We will continue to make utmost efforts toward an early agreement, maximizing our national interests."
+"We will continue to make utmost efforts towards an early agreement, maximising our national interests."

 The ministers instructed their officials to work on the remaining issues of access to the Japanese rice market and the U.S. car market, Amari said.
 He and Froman could meet again if necessary.

-Abe, speaking on a news program late on Monday, said the discussion had narrowed to a few, lingering items.
+Abe, speaking on a news programme late on Monday, said the discussion had narrowed to a few, lingering items.

 Abe likened the talks to mountain climbing, saying there was "one, tough stretch" to complete.
 "We would like to redouble our efforts so that a deal can be reached," he said.